pocomane/brewed-in-the-apocalypse/bita.md

 Twist option list:

-- Do what the failure text demands, if any, then do a __Describe the scene__ move with something good for the player; if not failure text is present, the character simply does not get what ey want, but just what was established in the __Describe the scene__ .
+- Do what the failure text demands, if any, then do a __Describe the scene__ move with something good for the protagonist; if not failure text is present, the character simply does not get what ey want, but just what was established in the __Describe the scene__ .
-- Do what the success text demands, if any, then do a __Tell imminent troubles__ targeting the character of that player, or a group ey is member of.
+- Do what the success text demands, if any, then do a __Tell imminent troubles__ targeting the character of that protagonist, or a group ey is member of.
-- Ask to the player if for em is ok to get a success, but having you making a __Make the worst happen__ ; to convince em you can give more or less details about what it will happen.
-If the player refuse, select another option, from this list.
+- Ask to the protagonist if for em is ok to get a success, but having you making a __Make the worst happen__ ; to convince em you can give more or less details about what it will happen.
+If the protagonist refuse, select another option, from this list.

 ```